Ram Chandra Vikal

 Vikal was a Member of the Fifth Lok Sabha from Bagpat and represented Uttar Pradesh in the Rajya Sabha from April 1984 to April 1990.

-Shri Ram Chandra Vikal Gurjar had actively participated in the freedom struggle from his student life and fought against British rule during pre-Independence period.
+Shri Ram Chandra Vikal had actively participated in the freedom struggle from his student life and fought against British rule during pre-Independence period.
 He gave up studies on the call of Mahatama Gandhi, boycotted foreign-made clothes and actively worked for the Congress Party.
 Shri Vikal gave up the teaching profession after assassination of Mahatama Gandhi.
 He worked for World Peace and in this respect, attended World Peace Conference held in Japan, 1970.
 He had maintained healthy and sound relations with Fuji Guruji of Japan.
 He also participated in various activities relating to social change during post-Independence period as well.
 Shri Vikal was weighed by farmers with silver (2 maunds and 17 seers) on 26 January 1963 which was donated to Pt.
 Jawaharlal Nehru for National Defence.
 He was instrumental in opening 100 primary schools, several Intermediate and Degree colleges in his constituency, Agricultural Universities in Faizabad and Kanpur and Medical college at Meerut.
 He played main role in setting up a Fertilizer Factory at Phulpur, Allahabad.
-It was due to his efforts that Shahadara-Sharanpur meter-gauge line was converted into broad-gauge line.
+It was due to his efforts that the abandoned Shahadara-Saharanpur narrow-gauge line was converted into broad-gauge line.

 Shri Vikal was Member of Legislative Assembly, Uttar Pradesh from 1952 to 1971 and the Member of Parliament of Fifth Lok Sabha.
 He was elected to the Rajya Sabha from April, 1984 to 1990.
 During the leaderships of Smt.
 Indira Gandhi, Shri Rajiv Gandhi and Shri P.V.
 Narsingh Rao, he was the member of Working Committee of AICC from 1977 to 1991.

 Shri Vikal was the Founder and President of Kisan Mazdoor Party, 1967 and President of All India Backward Classes Cell of Congress since 1967.
-He was Vice-President of Congress Committee of Uttar Pradesh in 1972.
+He was vice-president of Congress Committee of Uttar Pradesh in 1972.
 He was the Chairman of Assurance Committee, U.P.
 Legislative Assembly in 1970–71.
 He was also the Chairman of State Farm Corporation of India from March, 1982 to 1984.

 Shri Vikal was the Member of Zila Parishad, Bullandshahar in 1948.
 He was also the Member of AICC from 1958 to 1971.
 He had been the Member of Estimates Committee of U.P.
 Assembly for two years.
 He was the Member of Standing Committee of Irrigation and Power and Finance.
-He was at the Panel of Chairmen, U.P.
+He was at the Panel of chairmen, U.P.
 Legislative Assembly from 1969 to 1970.
 He was Member of Business Advisory Committee, Rajya Sabha from 1984 to 1985.
 He was elected Leader of S.V.D. and Leader of Opposition, U.P.
 Legislative Assembly, 1967.
 He held the office of Minister of Forests and Animal Husbandry, Excise, Jail and Fisheries, Agriculture, Irrigation.
 He was the Chairman of all India Kisan Congress.